Skylark95/dotfiles-local/README.md

 be useful to anyone but me, but others may be interested in seeing how these files are organized.

+Configuration for specific computers (or groups of computers) is maintained in separate branches in this repo.

 License
 -------